Clintonnick3/Customer_Conversion_prediction_with-imbalance-data/README.md

 + Data was balanced using SMOTE and Combined balancing techniques.

 + Data was fitted in Logistic regression.
-The AUROC score was good.
-But the domain side of the data needed a decent F1 score to build a reliable model.
+The domain side of the data needed a decent F1 score to build a reliable model.

 + Feature importances were analysed for Decision Tree and XG-Boost classifiers.